saifulrijal-ds/time-series-analysis-python/README.md

 ---

-This repository contains my study notes and some of the exercises provided from the [Python for Time Series Data Analysis] course (https://www.udemy.com/share/101WWMAEMad15SRX8D/).
+This repository contains my study notes and some of the exercises provided from the course [Python for Time Series Data Analysis](https://www.udemy.com/share/101WWMAEMad15SRX8D/).
 Work is still in progress.

 If you want to try running the code in a notebook I recommend using the anaconda environment with the configuration in the tsa_course_env.yml provided by the course.